-(22) "Local ordinance" or "local code" means an ordinance enacted by a political subdivision.

-(23) "Manure", has the meaning given in s.
-ATCP 50.01

-(23m) "Manure storage structure" means a waste storage structure designed and operated primarily to store manure.
+- (22) "Local ordinance" or "local code" means an ordinance enacted by a political subdivision. - (23) "Manure" has the meaning given in s.
+ATCP 50.01 (20). - (23m) "Manure storage structure" means a waste storage structure designed and operated primarily to store manure.
 For the purposes of ss.
-ATCP 51.12 (2) and 51.14. "manure storage structure" does not include any of the following:

-(a) A structure used to collect and store waste under a livestock housing facility.

-(b) A manure digester consisting of a sealed structure in which manure is subjected to managed biological decomposition.

-(c) A structure designed, constructed and operated solely for the purpose of collecting and storing agricultural wastewater including leachate and contaminated runoff from stored feed.

-(d) A structure designed, constructed, and operated solely, for the purpose of storing manure with 12 percent solids or more.

-Note: See s NR 243.03 (32).

-(24) "Minor alteration" of an animal lot means a repair or improvement a that may include lot management including cleaning: shaping, seeding and other non-structural changes to address flow issues; and installation of conservation practices such as roof gutters, diversions, surface inlets, underground outlets, and gravel spreaders/25) "Navigable waters" has the meaning given in s.
-30.01 (4m), Stats.
+ATCP 51.12 (2) and 51.14, "manure storage structure" does not include any of the following: - (a) A structure used to collect and store waste under a livestock housing facility. - (b) A manure digester consisting of a sealed structure in which manure is subjected to managed biological decomposition. - (c) A structure designed, constructed and operated solely for the purpose of collecting and storing agricultural wastewater including leachate and contaminated runoff from stored feed. - (d) A structure designed, constructed, and operated solely for the purpose of storing manure with 12 percent solids or more, Note: See s.
+NR 243 03 (22). - (24) "Minor alteration" of an animal lot means a repair or improvement at that may include lot management including cleaning; shaping, seeding and other non-structural changes to address flow issues; and installation of conservation practices such as roof gutters, diversions, surface inlets, underground outlets, and gravel spreaders (25) "Navigable waters" has the meaning given in s.
+30.01 (4m), Stats. - (26) "New livestock facility" means a livestock facility that will be used as a livestock facility for the first time, or for the

-(26) "New livestock facility" means a livestock facility that will be used as a livestock facility for the first time, or for the Deleted: Note: Under s.
-NR 151.015 (7), "direct runoff" means a discharge of a significant amount of pollutants to waters of the state resulting from any of the following practices.¶
+Deleted: Note: Under s.
+NR 151,015 (7), "direct runoff" means a discharge of a significant amount of pollutants to waters of the state resulting from any of the following practices: